 Then it was a 17-14 scoreline as, right on 40 minutes, Scotland won a penalty which Hastings kicked to take the match into the break.

 An early second half kicking exchange went the way of the visitors and they launched an attack down the left through their bandaged No. 9, Antoine Dupont.
 He made a lot of ground before handing the ball over.
 A couple of passes later and, ending a move started from just outside their 22, France’s No. 12, Damien Penaud went over in the left corner for the try.
-With Belleau’s boot on fire, he scored the conversion to make it 24-14 to the French.
+With Belleau’s boot on fire, he

 With the match approaching the hour mark, Scotland won a couple of penalties which lead to nowhere, but the last of these, for taking a player out in the air, saw a yellow card for France and Hastings’ sent his kick sailing over the touch line near to the French five metre line.
 Scotland then won the line out and set up a rolling maul, which the French couldn’t stop.
 Nearing the whitewash, flanker, Matt Smith, slid off the end of the line to dive over for Scotland’s second try and 24-19.
 Hastings once again scored with the conversion and Scotland pulled up to within a score at 24-21.